Exhibits & Events

-Washington State University Museum of Art proudly invites visitors to experience multiple, enlightening exhibitions from artists around the globe each year.
+Jordan Schnitzer Museum of Art at Washington State University proudly invites visitors to experience multiple, enlightening exhibitions from artists around the globe each year.
 The museum also houses a world-renowned permanent collection nearing 3,500 objects which provide a lasting legacy of the 20th and 21st century’s visual language.
 Held in our community’s trust, the collection is a campus resource and foundation for approaching emergent art forms.
 Included in the collection is a gift of over 200 prints by artist Jim Dine, making this collection the largest of Dine’s prints of any university museum in the world.

-With a wide variety of art installations, paintings, photography, sculptures, and performance pieces throughout the year – the Museum of Art is one destination at WSU you won’t want to miss.
+With a wide variety of art installations, paintings, photography, sculptures, and performance pieces throughout the year – the museum is one destination at WSU you won’t want to miss.
 Find out about our exhibitions, events and permanent collection today!

 Tuesday – Saturday